Neurogami/rhesus/README.md

 If your options file includes a `language` entry then that will be used to drive how things get named.

-(Basically, whether or not everything gets converted to sname_case.)
+(Basically, whether or not everything gets converted to snake_case.)

 As of version 0.4.0 the only language it knows is `ruby`.